trance1st/JSONP1.1-DEMO/Readme.md

  * Process JSON objects/arrays using the JAVA 8 streams operations.
  * Processing of Big JSON Data

-    If you read a very big json object you will have some memory issues.
-To addres this problem the JSON-P 1.1 introduces the class JsonParser.
-This class uses the streaming model to read an JSON object and works at token level.
+    If you read a very big JSON object you will have some memory issues.
+To address this problem the JSON-P 1.1 introduces the class JsonParser.
+This class uses the streaming model to read a JSON object and works at token level.

 ##### Exploring the API

 The main classes in JSON-P 1.1 are:  **Json**, **JsonArray**, **JsonObject**, **JsonPointer**, **JsonPatch**.

-The 'starting point' is this API is the class **Json** because it provides methods to create builders, factories and other JSON processing objects.
+The 'starting point' in this API is the class **Json** because it provides methods to create builders, factories and other JSON processing objects.

 #### LAB

 In the source code you will find a separate package for each of the below exercises.

-Each pacakge contains
+Each package contains
 * an example class who's name is ending with "Example"
 * a txt file describing what needs to be solved
 * a class (ending with 'Exercise') where you need to solve the exercise.